severoraz/pdfbooklet/README.md

 # pdfbooklet
-A SH script for compiling a PDF into a 2-up format booklet.
+A SH script for compiling a PDF into a [2-up format](https://en.wikipedia.org/wiki/N-up) booklet.

+**Syntax:** pdfbooklet /path/to/input.pdf output.pdf /path/to/blank_page.pdf